 A chuckle.
 "Sounds like you've got yourself a challenge, Lyan.
 Especially if he guesses whom you work for."

 "He already knows, sponndar.
 That's what spoiled the 'entanglement' last time."

-Raldl spent the last half of the tour virtually on autopilot, in an inner daze, and all because of a swift and quite unexpected exchange of words with Lyran Zett just before he had to lead part two of the guided walk.
-During that walk he managed to keep spouting his usual commentary, rolling it out from habit, but underneath he kept amazedly thinking, Did she really stroll up to me and say what she said?
+Raldl spent the last half of the tour virtually on autopilot, in an inner daze, and all because of a swift and quite unexpected exchange of words with Lyan Zett just before part two of the guided walk.
+He managed, during that walk, to keep spouting his usual commentary, rolling it out from habit, but underneath he kept amazedly thinking, Did she really stroll up to me just then and say what she said?
 Yes, she really did.
-Casual as you please, her words were, "Haven't seen you for a while, Raldl.
+Casual as you please!
+"Haven't seen you for a while, Raldl.
 My turn to treat you, I think.
 How about dinner at the Whith, say hour two of evenshine?"
 And what did I do but accept?
 Well, what else could I have done?
 The way she asked me, within earshot of others...